catppuccin/urxvt/README.md

 ## Usage

-1. Clone this repository locally
+1. Copy the contents of [this file](https://github.com/catppuccin/urxvt/blob/main/catppuccin.Xresources) into `~/.Xresources`
-2. Open the app's settings
+2. Source the file with: `xrdb ~/.Xresources`
-3. Select `import theme` and browse to where you cloned Catppuccin
-4. Select it

 ## 💝 Thanks to